Ordering Concrete – The Basics of Getting Started

 - Add the total cubic feet needed for each individual structure together.

-Many people throughout Jefferson County believe that laying and leveling ready-mix is the hardest part of a concrete pour, but experienced homeowners agree that ordering the right amount of concrete is the most difficult part of the entire project.
+Many people throughout Jefferson County believe that laying and leveling ready-mix concrete is the hardest part of a concrete pour, but experienced homeowners agree that ordering the right amount of concrete is the most difficult part of the entire project.
 By measuring your structures carefully before calculating cubic feet, you can get a more accurate calculation and prevent over and under-ordering.